 The audit methodology helps in determining which segments require the attention of management.

 4) Cost of Capital

-Cost of capital is an important aspect of a company as it consists of risk associated with investment.
+The cost of capital is an important aspect of a company as it consists of the risk associated with the investment.
 When there are more risks in an investment, the rate of return is high.
-Strong audit systems helps in reducing various types of risk in an enterprise.
+Strong audit systems help in reducing various types of risk in an enterprise.